-Project work on the ADU's radiocarbon studies for the purpose of validating age is now in the writing stages, although on hold due to other high priority work.

-The ADU project culturing walleye pollock to measure otolith weight at age, continues.
-These fish reached age-4 in 2010, and have been under tank culture at the NMFS Auke Bay Marine Station, Juneau Alaska since their capture in 2006 at age-0.
-This project reaches maturity in 2011 and it will conclude in 2012.

-In 2010, ADU staff also tagged and released 115 wild pollock in Auke Bay, for a three year total of 2,415 tagged pollock.
+Substantial project work is conducted by the ADU and is in varying stages of implementation and completion.
+Notable projects include: bomb radiocarbon age validation, culture of walleye pollock for known otolith accretion, tagging and release of walleye pollock, and development of the seminal "ADU Data Filter".
+Most of the bomb radiocarbon age validation work is in the writing stages, although completion of reports is on hold due to other high priority work.
+Culture of walleye pollock to produce known otolith accretion values at age continued in 2011.
+These fish reached age-5 in April 2011, and have been under tank culture at the NMFS Auke Bay Marine Station, Juneau Alaska since their capture in 2006 at age-0.
+This project reached maturity in 2011 and it will conclude April 2012.
+An interim Regional Information Report was produced (Munk 2011); this report suggested that contemporary aging practice of walleye pollock should be revisited because the known otolith accretion from cultured pollock is suggesting that walleve pollock are currently being underaged.
+In 2011, ADU staff tagged and released 49 wild pollock in Auke Bay for a three year total of 2,699 tagged pollock.
 The longest distance for a recovery (of a tag which did not include the fish) was approximately 20 miles (north of Benjamin Island in Lynn Canal), and the longest time between tagging and recovery was approximately 1 year.
 Pollock and other fish tagging updates are available at http://tagotoweb.adfg.state.ak.us/ADU/Tagged.aspx.
+In 2011, ADU staff commenced development of the ADU Data Filter.
+This filter models age structure dimensions-at-age, and eventually will compare the established range to 100% of produced age data, highlighting specimens which are not within expected ranges.
+These "exceptions" will then be reviewed for possible age mis-assignment, data entry errors, etc. The phases of work conducted in development of the ADU Data Filter are: modeling age-at-age structure dimension (usually otolith weight) and creation of lookup tables of values; creation of a computer interface; testing and evaluating proof of concept; and development of protocols for implementation.
+The first species of application is sablefish, and will be followed by lingcod and yelloweye rockfish once the project components are established for sablefish.
+This project will evaluate the performance

 The ADU Oracle database AegIS, Age Information System, was used for logging in samples, importing and exporting of data, importing field data, and direct entry of age structure measurements.
-We completed development of an online age structure invoicing system, OASIS, which was deployed late 2010.
+We completed development of an online age structure invoicing system, OASIS, which was first deployed late 2010, and this system was fully utilized in 2011.
 All samples sent to the ADU are first invoiced online, which provide for standardization of sample information prior to receipt of the sample.
-(Contact Kristen Munk)